 According to the survey, 53% of caregivers provide care 40 or more hours per week, while 36% get a break of less than 5 hours a week.

 These busy family caregivers find it beneficial that they can access support whenever they have time, 24-hours-a-day.
 "Family caregivers have limited time during the day: Mom needs to go to the doctor or have a bath.
 Dad has to be fed and kept from wandering out of the house.
-Add in other responsibilities such as balancing kids and work, and there's no time left," Buckheit says.
+Add in the other responsibilities of sandwich generation caregivers who balance care between aging parents and children and there's no time left," Buckheit says.

-Most posts are coming in very late at night or early in the morning, according to Carol Bradley-Bursack, Community Moderator for AgingCare.com.
-"When I sign in around 5 a.m., the posts that came in overnight string out like a list of people hoping to win the lottery.
+Most posts are coming in very late at night or early in the morning, according to Community Moderators for AgingCare.com.
+"When I sign in around 5 a.m., the posts that came in overnight string out like a list.
 This group is exploding in numbers.
 Caregivers will give up an hour of precious sleep to find out they are not as isolated as they think and to help one another.
 Caregivers get support whenever they can find the time."
+An online resource allows caregivers to access the advice, compassion and encouragment of other caregivers regardless of regular business hours.